Apple TV+ Wins Seven Creative Arts Emmy Awards

 ‘Boys State’ Bring Apple TV+ Historic

-Apple TV+ won Creative Arts Emmy Awards for Creative Arts Emmy Awards Win
+Apple TV+ won Creative Arts Emmy Awards

 - Boys State — Outstanding Documentary Or Nonfiction Special